Ammarkhalil07/Firmware_Over_The_Air/UART/README.md

             3. Compile the raspberrypi kernel `bitbake linux-raspberrypi -c compile -f;bitbake linux-raspberrypi`.

             4. build your image `bitabke <your-image-name>` and burn it using `dd` command into your SD card.

+- According to our approach, that UART3 will be the main function to update the firmware of the connected device, we will modify the dts file itself

 - After powering on your raspberrypi4, you can find the uart3 device node under `/dev`: